Main Container

 movies graphic

 Star Wars, Indiana Jones, Harry Potter: movies move our hearts and form our minds.
 How does classical Christian education equip students to see the deeper meanings of movies, and even start making their own?
-Feature film director and Trinity film teacher Mark Gould shows us how, in this friendly guide to classical Christian education.
+Feature film director and Trinity film teacher Mark Gould shows us how.

 Latin: isn’t it too difficult, too grammar-focused, too ... useless?
 Not at all!
-Find out why Latin is so rewarding to study—and how you might already speak Latin without knowing it—in this friendly guide to Classical Christian education.
+Find out why Latin is so rewarding to study—and how you might already speak Latin without knowing it.

 Euclid’s Elements of Geometry set the standard for mathematical thinking for over 2000 years.
 In studying carefully crafted proofs, students learn not only geometry and logic—they encounter the beauty of God’s universe.